oscardelama/ImageJ-colorMatrix-js/README.md

 Welcome to colorMatrix :large_blue_diamond:
 ===========================================
-colorMatrix is an [ImageJ](http://imagej.nih.gov/ij/) script (*colorMatrix*)that helps you to transform an image from one RGB color space to another one.
+colorMatrix is an [ImageJ](http://imagej.nih.gov/ij/) script (*colorMatrix*) that helps you to transform an image from one RGB color space to another one.
 This transformation is made through the use of a *color matrix* given by you.

 This tool has been created for the study and evaluation of such color matrices.
 This way, you can analyse the results from one *color matrix* isolated from additional adjustments that are done to the image &mdash;officially or "under the hood"&mdash; when you use that color matrix inside of a photo or image editing tool.

-To find out the usage of JavaScript scripting in ImageJ [please check this ImageJ page](http://rsbweb.nih.gov/ij/developer/javascript.html).
 <br/>

 - - - -